luk036/luk036.github.io/phys_des/minmax-placement.md

 ---

-## What did I learn from timing optimization?
+## What have I learned from timing optimization?

 - "不患寡而患不均"
-- "不均" means "unfair", not "unevenness"
+- "不均" means "unfair", not "uneven"
 - Cantonese: "均真"
 - **As long as the objective is to minimize the total wirelength, the problem will not go away.**

 ---

-## How to achieve fairness while reducing total wirelength
+## How to achieve fairness while reducing wirelength

-- Min-max fairness： minimize the worst wire-length (still convex)
+- Min-max fairness： minimize the worst wire length (still convex)
 - Min-max is usually (but not always) easier to solve than Min-sum.
-- Impose proportional fairness by weighted cost
+- Imposing proportional fairness through weighted costs
 - Related paper:
     A. Kahng, S. Mantik and I. L. Markov, Min-Max Placement For Large-Scale Timing Optimization, ISPD'03. (minimize the worst delay path, non-convex?)

 ---

-## Optimize x- and y-directions separately.
+## Optimize x-direction and y-direction separately.
 Why?

 ![](R-C.jpeg)